Anyline/mobile-ocr-documentation-anyline/source/includes/_xamarinSetupGuide.md

 #### 9. Handle Results ####

-Each of the anyline modules uses a module-specific scan view that uses the camera of your mobile device and provides real-time scan results via a module-specific listener.
+Each of the Anyline modules uses a module-specific scan view that uses the camera of your mobile device and provides real-time scan results via a module-specific listener.

 The easiest way to make use of that listener is to implement the interface of the listener in your scan activity like this: